 Benefit Description You pay Preventive care, adult (cont.)
-High Option Standard Option Prostate Exam Annual digital rectal exams are covered for asymptomatic men age 50 and over; African- American men age 40 and over; and men with a family history of prostate cancer age 40 and over when authorized by a Physician.
-Additional Prostate tests are subject to the appropriate Copayment or Coinsurance.
+Standard Option Prostate Exam Annual digital rectal exams are covered for asymptomatic men age 50 and over; African-American men age 40 and over; and men with a family history of prostate cancer age 40 and over when authorized by a Physician.
+Additional Prostate tests are subject to the appropriate Deductible, Copayment or Coinsurance.
 Nothing.
-Nothing.
-No deductible.
 Colorectal Cancer Screening A screening for colorectal cancer, for Members aged 50-75, by means of a colonoscopy once every ten years or sigmoidoscopy once every five years is covered under the wellness benefit as specified on the Description of Coverage.
-Colonoscopies and sigmoidoscopies done other than what is listed under wellness are subject to the office visit and/or outpatient surgery/procedure (when there is an associated facility fee) Copayments and Coinsurance.
+Colonoscopies and sigmoidoscopies done other than what is listed under wellness are subject to the office visit and/or outpatient surgery/procedure (when there is an associated facility fee) Deductible, Copayments and Coinsurance.
 Nothing.
+Bone Mass Measurement A onetime bone mass measurement screening for osteoporosis is covered as wellness for Members.
+Additional osteoporosis screenings or for screenings done, are subject to the office visit and/or diagnostic testing Deductible, Copayments and Coinsurance.
 Nothing.
-No deductible.
-Bone Mass Measurement A onetime bone mass measurement screening for osteoporosis is covered as wellness for Members age 65 and over.
-Additional osteoporosis screenings or for screenings done under the age of 65, are subject to the office visit and/or diagnostic testing Copayments and Coinsurance.
-Nothing.
-Nothing.
-No deductible.
-Cholesterol/Lipid Screening Cholesterol or lipid screenings are covered under the wellness benefit once every five years for Members age 20 and over.
+Cholesterol/Lipid Screening Nothing.
+Cholesterol or lipid screenings are covered under the wellness benefit once every five years for Members age 20 and over.
 Cholesterol screenings done, other than the wellness screenings listed here or additional charges, will be subject to the appropriate Copayments or Coinsurance.
-Nothing.
-Nothing.
-No deductible.
-Sexually Transmitted Infection Counseling and Screening Annual counseling and screenings for sexually Nothing.
-Nothing.
-No deductible. transmitted infections including but not limited to the human immune-deficiency virus (HIV) and human papillomavirus (HPV) are covered annually under wellness.
+Sexually Transmitted Infection Counseling and Screening Nothing.
+Annual counseling and screenings for sexually transmitted infections including but not limited to the human immune-deficiency virus (HIV) and human papillomavirus (HPV) are covered annually under wellness.
 Additional charges or visits will be subject to the appropriate Copayments or Coinsurance.
 High Risk HPV(human papillomavirus) testing DNA testing in women age 30 and over, once every three years is covered for women under the wellness benefit.
 Additional charges or testing will be subject to the appropriate Copayments or Coinsurance.